mykaomas/01-Code-Refractor/README.md

 * Updated title page to better optimize search results

-* Concised the CSS code to eliminate ext lines of code
+* Concised the CSS code to eliminate extra lines of code

 ## Credits
 N/A